dedewanta/dr-semmelweis-and-the-discovery-of-handwashing/README.md

 - `README.md`: The current document providing an overview of the project.
 - `notebook.ipynb`: Jupyter Notebook file containing the Python code, data analysis, and visualizations for the project.
 - `datasets/`: Directory containing the dataset files used in the analysis.
-- `images/`: Directory containing images of plots and visualizations generated during the analysis.

 ## Contact Information